-1 ODW may apply a "grandparented" status to existed facilities permitted by ODW due to changes in ODW policy.
+10 ODW may apply a "grandparented" status to existing waterworks permitted by ODW following changes in ODW policy or regulations.
 This "grandparented" status may exempt the waterworks from certain design requirements of the Regulations as determined by the field office.